-Inntel were recently awarded the Gold Business Travel Plan accreditation from Essex County Council.
+Inntel were recently awarded a Gold accreditation from Essex County Council as part of their Sustainable Business Travel Scheme.
 The project aims to increase the take up of alternative travel.
 Managing our environmental impact is very important to Inntel and we work hard to promote the concept and make it as easy as possible for staff to leave their cars at home.
 The travel plan introduced by Inntel gives detailed information and incentives to staff on the benefits of walking, cycling, car sharing and taking public transport.
 Promotional activities include National Walk to Work Week, National Bike Week and National Leave your Car at Home Week.

 As a SME, we believe it is worthwhile focusing our charitable efforts into one worthy charity, rather than many.
 Our Employee of the Year selects our Charity of the Year.
 For 12 months, all our company fund raising activity is done in aid of that organisation.
-This year we are fundraising for the Children’s Burns Club, a registered charity under the umbrella of the Mid Essex Hospital Trust.
-The club offers support to young burn survivors and their families, helping them come to terms with burn trauma and altered body image.
+This year we are fundraising for the Colchester Hospitals Charity (COHOC.)
+The charity raise money to fund support services and additional facilities at our local hospitals.
 These are just a couple of examples of the schemes and projects we run.

 Investing for the future

-Inntel is pleased to advise that it created its first apprenticeship position in 2013 as a test case.
-This was in partnership with TheLightBulb, a local training provider.
+Inntel is pleased to advise that it trialled its first apprenticeship position in 2013 in partnership with TheLightBulb, a local training provider.
 Inntel’s first apprentice has been very successful resulting in full time employment and we are currently looking to recruit a further 3 apprenticeships throughout the business.
 It should also be noted that we do not adhere to the apprenticeship salary structure and pay the same wage as we would do for non-apprenticeship staff, which is aligned to the ‘living wage’ principles.

 We also operate less formal apprenticeships schemes whereby individuals that are keen to progress throughout the business or into departments outside of their current job role can ‘trial’ other jobs.
 This involves setting objectives and training schedules specific to the individuals needs to enable them to experience, at first hand their elected positions.
 If the outcome is successful for both parties, then the business will support the individual’s desire to move as much as possible.